kniers/Capstone/README.md

 The basic test is successful if the game completes with a "Congratulations" message ./game < test.txt

-The full test is successful if no errors are thrown during the test ./game < fulltest.txt
+The full test is successful if no errors are thrown during the test and the game completes with a "Congratulations" message
+./game < fulltest.txt